fjaki/Pheasant/README.md

 # Pheasant
-Pheasant is a set of Grasshopper components.
+Pheasant is a set of Grasshopper components.<br>
 You can obtain data such as size,2Dshape and area of Japanese steel member.